 It is normal to have initial reservations about stuff we are not familiar with.
-It’s very easy to stay in your comfort zone, especially if it works just fine and you’re satisfied in your current way of living and you don’t explore your options that much.
+It’s very easy to stay in your comfort zone, especially if it works just fine and you’re satisfied with your current way of living and you don’t explore your options that much.
 Yes, braving into the unfamiliar can be quite daunting, but sometimes staying on the safe side makes us miss out on many potential wonderful opportunities!

 Learning about the stock market is like going on a first date with someone.
-You’re unsure of it, you get a little nervous, but things could work out in the end and you’d be thankful you tried it out!
+You’re unsure of it, and you get a little nervous, but things could work out in the end and you’d be thankful you tried it out!

 Certified Financial Planners strongly advise people to start investing in the stock market as early as possible.
 They agree that investing may seem risky, but not investing could be riskier when you consider long-term inflation.

 Inflation is the overall increase in prices and the decrease in people’s purchasing power.
 For instance, 10 years ago, apples (and we’re not talking about your iPhones!) could have cost you $1 per pound.
 Now, the same apples will probably cost you $1.70 to $2 per pound.
 So, what happened?
 Inflation happened.
 Let’s just say your five cents now can’t buy as much as your five cents 10 years ago, and this will continue to happen within the foreseeable future.

 How exactly does investing help?
 Let’s say you have $10,000 worth of savings in your bank account.
 Yes, it earns interest, but only to a minimal extent.
 This $10,000 may not enable you to buy the same things in the same quantity 5 or 10 years from now.
 Investing in the stock market helps you keep up with inflation because stock investments offer higher potential returns which increase the value of your investments.
 So, for instance, if you invest your $10,000 today, its value 10 years from now may double, triple, or… who knows?